 Tip!
 In this case, it’s quality over quantity.
 Having many influencers promote your brand will not automatically guarantee more interactions.
 It’s often the case that one influencer generates a big portion of traffic, while the others only generate a few percent.
 Really try to look for that one (or more) influencer that knows how to sell your brand.
 This will save you a lot of money and time.

 Content marketing thrives on the generation and the distribution of content.
 That is why influencers are so good at it.

 Being online is their job and quite frankly their life.
 They will know which things are successful and which are not, hence why they can sell things so well.

 Influencers also know how to communicate very well with other people, especially about the field they’re working in, making it easier for them to sell a product.
-People tend to trust influencers’ opinions quicker as they're real people and tend to give their honest opinion about their experiences.
+People tend to trust influencers’ opinions quicker as they are real people and tend to give their honest opinion about their experiences.

 Additionally, word-of-mouth is seen as the future of marketing, as it generates double the amount of sales as paid advertisements get.
-When people buy a product for the first time, they rely mostly on the opinions they've heard via word-of-mouth rather than old-school marketing practices.
+When people buy a product for the first time, they rely mostly on the opinions they have heard via word-of-mouth rather than old-school marketing practices.

 Because influencers are so ‘normal’, their opinions feel very authentic to their audience.
 For example, nowadays, a TV commercial where a dentist states that brand X is the best toothpaste will not seem trustworthy at all to people.

 However, when their favorite YouTuber tells them how much they love the brand X toothpaste, the audience is much more likely to take their word for it.
 They’ll probably actually go and buy the product.